snap-stanford/deepsnap/docs/source/notes/installation.rst

 Installation
 ============

-To install the DeepSNAP, ensure `PyTorch Geometric <https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html>`_ is installed.
+To install the DeepSNAP, ensure `PyTorch Geometric <https://pytorch-geometric.readthedocs.io/en/latest/index.html>`_ and `NetworkX <https://networkx.github.io/>`_ are installed.

-Please follow the steps below to install the DeepSNAP:
+Please follow the step below to install the DeepSNAP:

 .. code-block:: none